resmio/featuredeploy/README.md

 ### Overview
 featuredeploy allows to deploy specific commits of an application for testing by e.g. QA

-To deploy the current commit of a branch run:
+To deploy the latest commit of the current branch run:
 ```
 $ featuredeploy deploy
 Deploying d8332a057cc09deebb6c4c7a1a35d576d8189866 "Adding file" (branch my-branch)